By Michael Lanza

 Every time I go there, I wonder whether there’s a mountain range in the Lower 48 that really compares with the Canadian Rockies.
 Seriously.

 In late July and August 2023, three-fourths of my family, joined by a father-daughter who are longtime friends of ours, backpacked a pair of three-day trips and took some dayhikes in Banff, Jasper, and Yoho national parks.
-We started with the Skyline Trail in Jasper, a classic, three-day, 27.3-mile/44k traverse usually hiked south-to-north, from the Maligne Lake Trailhead to the Signal Mountain Trailhead, just southeast of the town of Jasper.
+We started with the Skyline Trail in Jasper (lead photo at top of story), a classic, three-day, 27.3-mile/44k traverse usually hiked south-to-north, from the Maligne Lake Trailhead to the Signal Mountain Trailhead, just southeast of the town of Jasper.
 For much of its distance, the Skyline stays true to its name, following the crest of a mountain range with constant panoramas of massive walls of rock rising in every direction.

 I can help you plan the best backpacking, hiking, or family adventure of your life.